KassemAlKassem/KassemAlKaasem/README.md

 The project reflects a strong focus on **software engineering principles, API design, and AI integration**, making it suitable for both academic and practical applications.

 ---

+### 🚀 Professional Snapshot
+- 🔭 **Current Focus:** Building high-performance software architectures and AI-driven solutions.
+- 🌱 **Learning Lab:** Deepening expertise in Neural Networks and Cloud Infrastructure.
+- 💬 **Ask me about:** Python, Software Development Life Cycle (SDLC), and System Design.
+- ⚡ **Philosophy:** "Code is like humor.
+When you have to explain it, it’s bad."

+---

 ## ✨ Key Features